 Purpose: The purpose of this appropriation is to account for the receipt of retirement contributions, ensure sound investing of system funds, and provide timely and accurate payment of retirement benefits.

-Increase funds for the actuarially determined employer contribution in accordance with the most recent actuarial report.

-System Administration (ERS)

-Purpose: The purpose of this appropriation is to collect employee and employer contributions, invest the accumulated funds, and disburse retirement benefits to members and beneficiaries.

-1. Eliminate funds for actuarially determined cost for HB 472 (2024 Session) as legislation failed to pass.
+Recommended Change: Increase funds for the actuarially determined employer contribution in accordance with the most recent actuarial report.
+Total Change \$4,122,000 \$4,122,000 System Administration (ERS) Purpose: The purpose of this appropriation is to collect employee and employer contributions, invest the accumulated funds, and disburse retirement benefits to members and beneficiaries.
+Recommended Change: 1.
+Eliminate funds for actuarially determined cost for HB 472 (2024 Session) as legislation failed to pass. (\$6,000) Total Change (\$6,000)

-Increase funds and recognize existing funds (\$26,750,000) to pay a one-time supplement to eligible retired members upon approval by the Board (Total Funds: \$36,750,000) 10,000,000